For more information about your visit, please contact us at visit@cimlg.org or call at 717-328-2800.

 “Become the leading museum and historic site in the region that represents 18th century frontier life accurately, offers to the public engaging learning experiences, and continues to grow and further its reach both financially and in reputation.”

 Interested in learning more about the recent happenings at CI?
 Check out our Quarterly Newsletter "The Pioneer Times".
-This issue showcases June to September, and what an amazing summer it was
+Hot off the press, the winter issue is out now!

 You can read old issues below too.